Jane Frederick: Olympics

 In 1972, Frederick was third at the Olympic Trials in the pentathlon (first American) and qualified for her first Olympics, eventually finishing 21st.

 In 1976, Frederick won the Olympic Trials in the pentathlon and subsequently finished 7th at the Olympics.

 In 1980, Frederick withdrew from the Olympic Trials in the pentathlon after the third event with an injury.

 In 1984, Frederick was again injured for the Olympic Trials (for the heptathlon) and failed to record a height in the High Jump.

 World University Games

 Frederick competed for the United States at the World University Games in the pentathlon coming first in 1975, second in 1977 and fifth in 1973.

 Later Life

-After college, Frederick became a athletics coach, first at the University of Texas and later at University of California, Santa Barbara.
+After college, Frederick became an athletics coach, first at the University of Texas and later at University of California, Santa Barbara.

 In 1978, Frederick came second in the 1978 women's edition of the television program Superstars.

 Accolades and Awards

 In 2007, Frederick was inducted into the United States Track and Field Hall of Fame.

 In 2018, Frederick was inducted into the Miramonte High School Hall of Fame.

 In 2022, Frederick was inducted into the Colorado University Athletic Hall of Fame.